 The major benefit with the eNPS is that it is a quick and easy way to get an overview of how loyal and engaged a company’s employees are.
 As an increasing number of companies are starting to use the method, a greater possibility for bench-marking is growing.

 eNPS is an excellent over time measurement metric that gives the possibility to see if different factors affect the employees over e.g. a year.
 The method is much appreciated among both managers and employees because of the short format, which makes it very time effective.
-The results from the eNPS survey may also be used to find out how many promoters you have.
-Furthermore, by adding a follow-up question, you will get an answer to what makes them satisfied and consequently draw guidelines to create as many promoters as possible at the workplace.
+You may also use the results from the eNPS survey to find out how many promoters you have.
+Furthermore, by adding a follow-up question, you will get an answer to what makes them satisfied.
+Consequently draw guidelines to create as many promoters as possible at the workplace.

 Tips on how to use the eNPS effectively